 Stop Hoarding Envy

 A sound heart is life to the body, but envy is rottenness to the bones.
-(Prov.
+(Proverbs.
 14:30, NKJV)

 It’s never been easier to feel envious, has it?
 Today’s social platforms give us a bird’s-eye view into the lives of everyone from our next-door neighbor, to a first-grade classmate, to a former colleague.
 And that view—usually perfectly styled and carefully cropped—often serves up images that we perceive as completely carefree, fun, and successful.
 So how can your evening of leftover meatloaf eaten in a messy kitchen possibly compare?
 It can’t.
 And it shouldn’t.
 No one’s life is quite as it appears.